 Memory Testing as Part of Clinical Assessments

-These assessments determine a person’s cognitive strengths and weaknesses, showing patterns related to potential diagnoses such as Attention Deficit Hyperactivity Disorder specifically.
+These assessments determine a person’s cognitive strengths and weaknesses, showing patterns related to potential diagnoses such as Attention Deficit Hyperactivity Disorder.
 This type of psychological assessment battery can be repeated to track changes in cognitive function over time, aiding in assessing intervention strategies.
-These clinical assessments may be part of a larger goal of assessing a person’s overall functioning.
+These clinical assessments may be part of a larger goal of assessing a person’s overall functioning, such as with memory loss testing.

 Educational Assessments